Advertisement

 Vaccine syringes on yellow background.
 Meningitis vaccines are one vaccine recommended for teenagers.

-The category B recommendation means that people who are at normal risk can opt to receive the vaccine if they choose to, a decision they can make with the guidance of their healthcare provider.
+• People at normal risk can opt to receive the vaccine if they choose to, a decision they can make with the guidance of their healthcare provider (HCP).
 This approach is called “shared clinical decision making.”
-For people at normal risk, the vaccination is given between the ages of 16 and 23, and optimally between ages 16 and 18.
+For normal-risk people, the vaccine is given between the ages of 16 and 23, and ideally between ages 16 and 18.

-If you are a teen or the parent of a teen at normal risk of MenB and are considering getting the MenB vaccine, here are some topics you may want to discuss with your healthcare provider.
+If you are a teen or the parent of a teen at normal risk of MenB and are considering getting the MenB vaccine, here are some topics you may want to discuss with your HCP.

 Discuss the risk of getting meningitis B

-MenB is very rare—there are only about 200 cases in the United States each year.
+MenB is rare.
+There are only a few hundred cases in the United States each year.
 This means the risk of becoming infected is very low.

-However, meningococcal disease is very serious—an infection typically has a rapid onset and progression, and even with treatment, 10 to 15 percent of patients die and roughly 20 percent experience permanent complications, such as nerve damage, hearing loss, and loss of limbs.
-Meningococcal disease causes inflammation in the protective layers of tissue that cover the brain and spinal cord (meningitis).
-Infections can also spread to the blood, which can damage the blood vessels and cause internal bleeding (septicemia).
+An infection typically has a rapid onset and progression.
+Even with treatment, 10 to 15 percent of patients will die, and roughly 20 percent will experience permanent complications, including nerve damage, hearing loss, brain damage, and loss of limbs.

-Because of the serious nature of meningococcal disease, people in the normal risk category are interested in getting the MenB vaccine, even if the disease is rare.
-During the past decade, outbreaks of MenB have occurred at several U.S. colleges, and some colleges now require or strongly recommend getting the vaccine.
+Because of the serious nature of meningococcal disease, there is value for people in the normal risk category to get the MenB vaccine, even if the disease is rare.
+Outbreaks of MenB have occurred at several U.S. colleges.
+As a result, many colleges and universities and more than 20 states require students to be vaccinated.

 Discuss which MenB vaccine to get

-There are two MenB vaccines available.
-Two important factors to consider when choosing a vaccine are: 1) dosing schedule; and 2) cost.
-You can also ask your healthcare provider if they recommend a particular vaccine.
-Both vaccines require a minimum of two doses, and the same vaccine must be used for all doses.
+When deciding which MenB vaccine to get, it’s important to consider exposure and risk, dosing schedule, and cost.
+You can also ask your HCP if they recommend a particular vaccine.
+The same vaccine must be used for all doses.

 Discuss the possibility of side effects